 The American Musical Salute to Liberation

-Commemorating the 75th Anniversary of the End of WWII
+Commemorating the 80th Anniversary of WWII

 The American Musical Salute to Liberation is at concert tour designed for groups who wish to schedule their own travel dates.
 This incredible program is available to school and community Bands, Choirs, Orchestras and JROTC Cadets.